 In addition to these there are also point level sensors which are favorites due to their simplicity of setup and low costs.
 Vibrating level sensors and paddle wheel sensors are simple to install and operate and will give you an accurate point level measurement designed specifically for solid materials.

-If you have questions about what technology would work best for your application give one of our application engineers a call at 888-525-7300.
+If you have questions about what technology would work best for your application give one of our application engineers a call or send them an email.
 Bulk solid level measurement does present its own challenges but with the technology available today you can find the level measurement solution you need.